Intergenerational Mobility Trends and the Changing Role of Female Labor

 Rank correlations are estimated with the following regression, separately by birth cohort and country:

 where $\text{Rank}_{it}^{\text{C}}$ is the percentile rank of child $i$'s average income at age 35-37 within the distribution of all children born in year $t$.
-When we analyze sons and daughters separately, we calculate their income rank separately by gender. $\text{Rank}_{it}^{\text{P}}$ is the percentile rank of the same child's parents' income within the distribution of all parents with children in birth cohort $t$, averaged over ages 17-19 of the child.
-The coefficient $\beta_{t}$ captures the average cohort-specific parent-child correlation in income ranks, sometimes referred to as the intergenerational rank association (IRA).
+When we analyze sons and daughters separately, we calculate their income rank separately by gender. $\text{Rank}_{it}^{\text{P}}$ is the percentile rank of the same child's parents' income within the distribution of all parents with children born in year $t$, averaged over the age 17-19 of the child.\footnote{When delineating income based on the gender of either the parents or offspring, we prioritize re-ranking, to gain full support in our ranks for all specifications, given the notably lower income levels for mothers in the earliest cohorts.
+The re-ranking of children by gender does not alter the estimated trends significantly, but results in small upward shifts in the level of the IRA.} The coefficient $\beta_{t}$ captures the average cohort-specific parent-child correlation in income ranks, sometimes referred to as the intergenerational rank association (IRA).
 Lower values of $\beta_{t}$ are interpreted as lower rank associations in income, and thus higher levels of intergenerational mobility.

-For the primary analysis, we rank individuals within their respective birth cohorts.
-In scenarios where parents are assessed, we rank them in accordance with their child's birth cohort.
-Notably, when delineating income based on the gender of either the parents or offspring, we prioritize re-ranking.
-This procedure provides us with full support in our ranks for all specifications, given the notably lower income levels for mothers in the earliest cohorts.\footnote{The re-ranking of children by gender does not alter the estimated trends significantly, but results in small upward shifts in the level of the IRA.}

-Intuitively, one can think of the IRA as the correlation in inheritable skills and values that are transmitted across generations.
-These are attenuated by earnings determinants that cannot be passed on to children, which reduces the signal value of parental income.
-Such "noise" may stem from individual-specific idiosyncratic shocks to the earnings process or time-specific characteristics of the labor market.
-In particular, changes in the IRA over time are not necessarily driven by transmissible factors, but rather by the importance of earnings determinants that cannot be passed on to children.
-In the context of analyzing how changing female labor market participation may have affected the intergenerational association in income, this is a relevant consideration.
+Intuitively, one can think of the IRA as an estimate of the correlation in inheritable skills and values that are transmitted across generations, influenced by the extent to which income reflects these.
+Changes in the IRA over time are thus not necessarily driven by transmissible factors, but rather by the importance of income determinants that cannot be passed on to children.
+When analyzing how changing female labor market participation may have affected the intergenerational association in income, this is a relevant consideration.